-Individual students and students in some majors, such as Nursing or Education which have extensive major requirements, may be advised by Faculty Advisors to undertake an Abridged Core Curriculum consisting of thirty-four (34) credits.
-Students pursuing this course of study must first have been directed to do so by their faculty advisor, gain their advisor's approval, declare their intention to pursue this program of study, and submit their intent to the Registrar's Office.
-Students in this program of study must complete all requirements for a major offered by the University, the Abridged Core Curriculum, and elective courses totaling a minimum of one hundred and twenty (120) credits to attain their degree to receive their Bachelor's degree.
+In exceptional circumstances, individual students in the traditional BA or BS degrees may be advised by Faculty Advisors to undertake a, Abridged Core Curriculum consisting of thirty-four (34) credits.
+This choice must be approved by the Dean of the College.

+Students pursuing this course of study must first have been directed to do so by their faculty advisor, gain their advisor's approval, declare their intention to pursue this program of study, and submit their intent with a signed approval by their Faculty Advisor and College Dean to the Office of the Registrar.
+Students in this program must complete all requirements for a major offered by the University, the Abridged Core Curriculum, and elective courses totaling a minimum of one hundred and twenty (120) credits to attain their degree to receive their Bachelor's degree.
 The degree may be completed through a combination of traditional or accelerated formats and a combination of courses in online, hybrid, and in-person instruction.